TOLOSAT/flight-software/doc/technical-specifications/Internal_Architecture.md

 TAPAS' main activities are as follows:
 - Avionic management (thermal, scao, power).
 - Payload management.
-- Telecommand and Telemeasure flow.
+- Telecommand and Telemetry flow.
 - Internal management.
 Internal management covers all the activities that ensure the software's autonomy, performance and robustness.
 ## Specifications